awesomelon/commitAI/README.md

 ## How It Works

 1. Analyzes staged changes in the current Git repository
-2. Uses AI to generate multiple commit message candidates
+2. Uses AI to generate multiple commit message candidates (with visual progress indication)
 3. Displays the list of generated messages
-4. Allows the user to select a message or cancel the commit
+4. Allows the user to select a message using arrow keys or cancel the commit
-5. Performs the Git commit with the selected message
+5. Performs the Git commit with the selected message (with visual progress indication)

 ## Development